sowndaryaarobotico/library-management-system/README.md

-# library-management-system
+# Library Management System Project
-A full-stack Library Management System with React, NestJS, and MySQL, styled with Ant Design
+This project will handle books, rentals, and members.